odoo/odoo/doc/webservices/iap.rst

 .. exception:: odoo.exceptions.AccessError

+    Raised by:

-    Raised by any operation to which a service token is required, if the service token is invalid.
+    * any operation to which a service token is required, if the service token is invalid.
+    * any failure in an inter-server call. (typically, in :func:`~odoo.addons.iap.jsonrpc`)

+.. exception:: odoo.exceptions.UserError

+    Raised by any unexpeted behaviour at the discretion of the App developer (*you*).

 Odoo Helpers
 ============